thegreencowboy/androidsummer/README.md

 ---------------------------------------
 Magic 8-Ball application for Android [4.2]
 ------------------------------------------
-- acts like the toy
+* Acts like the toy.
 To-do:
 ----------------------------------
 * Choose Android version.